 They say that practice makes perfect, and that’s certainly true when it comes to learning how to shoot creatively and effectively in low light situations.
 The reality, though, is that you’re not always going to easily find yourself in a situation where you have a suitable location, a willing subject, and sufficient time – save, perhaps, organising practice shoots with friends or family where you can push the limits of what you think you know.
 However those times where you’re not shooting need not be times where you’re not learning how to deal with low light or indeed bad light.

-Most photographers start their relationship with flash photography by sticking a flash onto the top of the camera, switching it to TTL (automatic) mode, and hoping it just does its thing.
-Often it does its thing quite well.
-But what if you want to move beyond that?
-There are two routes you can take from there in my experience – one path involves a realisation that that there’s a need to understand how flash works, and to learn how to take control of it for practical purposes of creating nice light when the available light is bad.
+There are two routes you can take when moving beyond bounced flash to expand your knowledge – one path involves a realisation that that there’s a need to understand how flash works, and to learn how to take control of it for practical purposes of creating nice light when the available light is bad.
 The other path involves embracing the ability of flash photography to enhance your creativity.
-You might think that most people would progress from the former (understanding how to control flash for practical purposes) to the latter (using flash for creative purposes), but I believe for many it’s actually the other way around.
+Playing the long game pays dividends.